-Mary Ellen O’Loughlin is a strategic leader with more than 25 years of management experience in both for-and non-profit environments.
+Mary Ellen O’Loughlin, Executive Director, is a strategic leader with more than 30 years of management experience in both for- and non-profit environments.
 Her unique ability to conceptualize and execute multi-dimensional initiatives is of particular value as she brings diverse groups together to collectively accomplish broad-based change.
 Mary Ellen artfully generates strategic vision while simultaneously deconstructing concept into action resulting in successful execution.
 Her cross-functional strengths span marketing, communications, fundraising, arts management, technology implementation, quality assurance, operations, and compliance.
 Mary Ellen has overseen the implementation of a diverse portfolio of initiatives and has served on numerous non-profit boards and, as she herself is a survivor, is deeply committed to the Foundation for Survivors of Abuse’s mission.
-As a member of the board of directors, Mary Ellen provides strategic counsel and planning support.

 Marci A. Hamilton is one of the United States’ leading church/state scholars and holds the Paul R. Verkuil Chair in Public Law at the Benjamin N. Cardozo School of Law, Yeshiva University, and a tireless national advocate for the protection of children from sex abuse, abuse, medical neglect, pornography and trafficking.
 She specializes in religious organizations and individuals who violate the law; the First Amendment’s Religion Clauses; the Religious Freedom Restoration Act (RFRA) and its state counterparts; and the Religious Land Use and Institutionalized Persons Act (RLUIPA).